 As mentioned before, audience, purpose, and tone comprise the biggest differences between the two.
-E-books are for a broader audience in the target market, while white papers are used mainly for business-to-business marketing.
-The tone for e-books is that they are easy to read and are meant to build interest, while white papers are more in-depth and informative.
+EBooks are for a broader audience in the target market, while white papers are used mainly for business-to-business marketing.
+The tone for eBooks is easy to read and meant to build interest, while white papers are more in-depth and informative.
 Both can be used in content marketing, and they provide valuable information for users, whether they be consumers or other businesses.

-Using e-books and white papers as part of your content marketing strategy helps to establish brand awareness.
+Using eBooks and white papers as part of your content marketing strategy helps to establish brand awareness.
 The information in them can be extracted and elaborated on for blog posts, speeches, or presentations.
-Your content marketing strategy can be based on the information in an e-book, and white papers can be used as informative literature for sales calls.
-One idea is to create an original e-book and extract information to develop for blog posts with calls to action strategically placed in relevant content.
-Here are some other ideas for ways to use the information in both e-books and white papers:
+Your content marketing strategy can be based on the information in an eBook, and white papers can be used as informative literature for sales calls.
+One idea is to create an original eBook and extract information to develop for blog posts with calls to action strategically placed in relevant content.
+Here are some other ideas for ways to use the information in both eBooks vs white papers:

 Your strategy should be based on helping your target audience reach their goals and offer solutions to problems.
 It is important to understand your target audience in order to create valuable high-quality content.
 Do proper research in order to present information that is valuable to your target audience to encourage them to share your content on social media sites.
 Offer access to content in exchange for a subscription to a newsletter or providing an email address.
 Align strategies with company goals, and create content that engages the audience and builds trust.